cj401-jw/code_example/README.md

 __TODO__:
 - describe how to use this code                  <- DONE
 - clean up code in scripts
-- update Early Stopping
+- update Early Stopping                          <- DONE
 - compare performance with fast.ai library
-- run search_params.py with weights
+- integrate TensorBoard
 - add monitoring of activations/gradients
 - add monitoring of weights/updates magnitude (histogram of all layers)